canonical/opensearch-operator/docs/how-to/recover-from-attached-storage.md

 sudo systemctl stop snap.opensearch.daemon
 ```

-Then, execute detach the node from its old references:
+Then, detach the node from its old references:

 ```text
 $ sudo -u snap_daemon \